This post is also available in: German

 We all know the saying ‘a picture says a thousand words’.
 When applied to business strategy, it could become a “picture is worth three hours of meetings, or 20 back and forth emails”.
 The point is the same, visual thinking strategies are a great way to convey complex information and ideas.

 Why?
 Because the brain processes images, drawings and infographics much faster than words.
 This can help speed up and simplify ideation, communication and information sharing.
 In business, this strategy is called “visual thinking”.
-It’s being used by businesses globally to brainstorm new products, understand the connection between data, create prototypes, hack their strategy sessions and communicate internally and externally.
+It’s being used by businesses globally to brainstorm new products, understand the connection between data and create prototypes.

 But, with the current pandemic seeing many teams working remotely, it’s more important than ever to adopted strategies and routines to allow visual thinking to continue in a collaborative manner in an online environment.